klaas-sysop/feedback-vos/README.md

 # Feedback Vos

-A beautiful, customizable feedback widget for Next.js applications with built-in integrations for Notion and GitHub Issues.
+A beautiful, customizable feedback widget for Next.js applications with built-in integration for GitHub Issues.

 ## Features